madbeardman/fgmgt2travellerworldsdata/README.md

 <https://travellermap.com/doc/api>

-This includes the subsectors and all worlds within those subsectors.
+This includes the subsectors and all systems within those subsectors.

 The files are written as text files in the `./data` sub-folder using the sector name as the basis.

-The format of these files are fixed, one is for the Reference Manual and the other is for the World data.
-There are plans to produce Fantasy Grounds mod file in a future build.
+The format of these files are fixed, one is for the Reference Manual, one is for the System data, and the last produces a .mod suitable for Fantasy Grounds.

 It's written using NodeJS v12.
 Make sure you are using v12 and above before you run this.